coleifer/peewee/docs/peewee/quickstart.rst

         animal_type = CharField()

         class Meta:
-            database = db # this model uses the people database
+            database = db # this model uses the "people.db" database

 Now that we have our models, let's connect to the database.
 Although it's not necessary to open the connection explicitly, it is good practice since it will reveal any errors with your database connection immediately, as opposed to some arbitrary time later when the first query is executed.
 It is also good to close the connection when you are done -- for instance, a web app might open a connection when it receives a request, and close the connection when it sends the response.